Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels: Changes in activity levels

 \xhdr{Comparing posts-per-user distributions} We begin by comparing the distribution of posts from matched users and the general population of users both before and after the migration. \Figref{fig:matched_summary} depicts the complementary cumulative distribution function (CCDF) of the number of posts for all users (solid line) and for matched users (dashed line) both in the fringe communities (in red) and on Reddit (in blue).

-Considering all users, the CCDFs confirm our previous analysis, showing that users are more active in the fringe websites, since the red solid line is consistently above the blue solid line.
-This is also captured by the mean of user activity in fringe communities which is of 73.1 posts per user (95\% CI: [70, 76.3]) for the TD community, and of 180.5 (95\% CI: [155.5, 209.7]) for Incels.
-These values are significantly higher than in Reddit, where there are, on average, 37.3 posts per user (95\% CI: [36.2, 38.5]) in the TD community, and 19.8 (95\% CI: [18.2, 21.4]) in the Incel community.
+Considering all users (solid lines), the CCDFs confirm our previous analysis, showing that users are more active in the fringe websites, since the red solid line is consistently above the blue solid line.
+This is also captured by the mean of user activity in fringe communities, which is of 73 posts per user (95\% CI: [70, 76.3]\footnote{Confidence intervals were calculated through bootstrapping.}) for the TD community, and of 180.6 (95\% CI: [155.1, 209.3]) for Incels.
+These values are significantly higher than in Reddit, where there are, on average, 37.3 posts per user (95\% CI: [36.2, 38.5]) in the TD community, and 19.8 (95\% CI: [18.2, 21.5]) in the Incel community.

-Comparing the number of posts by users on Reddit in general (blue line) with users we managed to match (dashed blue line), we find that matched users are more active than users in general.
-In Reddit, matched users had an average of 127.2 posts (95\% CI: [120.2, 134.8]) in the TD community, and 319.1 posts (95\% CI: [264.4, 381.2]) in the Incel community, significantly higher than the average user in Reddit in each community (reported above).
+Comparing the number of posts per user on Reddit in general (blue line) with users we managed to match (dashed blue line), we find that matched users are more active than users in general.
+In Reddit, matched users had an average of 127.3 posts (95\% CI: [120.2, 135]) in the TD community, and 319.9 posts (95\% CI: [264.7, 381.8]) in the Incel community, significantly higher than the average user in Reddit in each community (reported above).

 \xhdr{Matched comparisons} The above analysis suggests that users who migrated were more active than average on Reddit, which could lead to an increase in \emph{relative} activity due to self-selection.
 To further investigate this, we compare, for each matched user, the change in number of posts before and after the migration.
 More specifically, we analyze the log-ratio of posts before \vs\ after the migration for each matched user, defined as $\log_2 \frac{\# \text{ posts after}}{\# \text{ posts before}}$.
 Note that this metric provides an intuitive interpretation of the change in activity for a user: if the numbers of posts before and after the migration are the same, the log-ratio will be $0$; if the user posted twice as much, it will be $1$; and if the user posted half as much, $-1$.